oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 #### Issue short-lived bearer tokens

-Authorization servers SHOULD issue short-lived (one hour or less) bearer tokens, particularly when issuing tokens to clients that run within a web browser or other environments where information leakage may occur.
+Authorization servers SHOULD issue short-lived bearer tokens, particularly when issuing tokens to clients that run within a web browser or other environments where information leakage may occur.
 Using short-lived bearer tokens can reduce the impact of them being